mogau-kganana-jersey-no-10/LunarExplorerDemo/README.md

 Installation / Usage

-Clone the repository:
+Download the repository:
-    git clone <repository-url>
+Extract
 Open scene.html in a web browser.

 Interact with the lunar model using mouse or touch controls.

 Credits / Acknowledgements